WolfcrafterHD/Lupina-s-Unity-Engine-6-Script-Repository/SFX\Music Manager/v2.0/README.txt

   Music -> ment for long, bult to loop Global (2D Audio) Music e.g. Background Music UI -> ment for Global (2D Audio) sfx in the context of the UI and Menus e.g. a button press confirm sound
 }
+  - Confirm Changes by pressing the "Update" Button.
+    WARNING: This has to be done EVERY TIME YOU DO CHANGES or they will not apply, even if it looks as if.
+  - Add the Audio Goups to the fitting AudioLibraries.

 >>so I dont fogo<<